psimion/SuppData_Metazoa_2017/README.md

 Please note that the "De-Cross-Contamination" (DCC) step of our procedure has been re-worked as a dedicated software (named "CroCo") currently under final development and that will be published elsewhere.

 ## Information

+**taxon_names.dict**
+This dictionnary indicates the corresponds between full taxon names and their short version found in phylip files.

 **choanoflagellate names**
 Choanoflagellate names used in our study corresponds to the valid names recently published by Carr et al. ([2016](http://www.sciencedirect.com/science/article/pii/S1055790316302743)).